Information Technology is the study or use of systems (especially computers and telecommunications) for storing, retrieving, and sending information.

-These are the core courses in MTI’s Tech Support Services Program in the Information Technology Academy.
 The course is designed to be a complete, step-by-step approach for learning the fundamentals of supporting and troubleshooting computer hardware and software.
 The topics covered are the basic skills required of any IT professional today and the foundation for the other courses in the IT Academy.
-Students will be encouraged to study and prepare for Microsoft Office, MTA Windows Fundamentals, Comptia A +, Comptia Network + and Comptia Security + exams upon completion of this course.
+Students will be encouraged to study and prepare for many certification exams, including, but not limited to Microsoft Office, MTA Windows Fundamentals, Comptia A +, Comptia IT Fundamentals exams before completion of this course.

 This course will use a combination of lectures provided by the instructor and IT business partners, demonstrations, and hands-on activities with various operating system software and PC hardware components.
 Hands-on activities will involve both individual and team activities.
-Students will be expected to research as well as other materials provided as handouts or from the internet, participate in class discussions, lab assignments, complete homework assignments, and study for quizzes and tests.
-Additional materials to study for the Microsoft Office exam will be provided.
-Students need to plan adequate study time to be successful on the Microsoft Office and MTA exams.
+Students will be expected to research as well as take advantage of the multitude of resources at their hands, participate in class discussions, lab assignments, complete homework assignments, and study for quizzes and tests.
+Additional materials to study for certification exams will be provided.
+Students need to plan adequate study time to be successful on these exams, as they are professional nationwide industry certifications.
 Students also will be provided opportunities to troubleshoot and refurbish PC’s.
-Students will be evaluated on quizzes, tests, homework completion, and demonstrating various basic skills required by a computer professional.
+Students will be evaluated via quizzes, tests, homework completion, and demonstrating various basic skills required by a computer professional.

-Students are highly encouraged to study and sit for the Microsoft Office exams.
-The exams will be taken at the MTI Test Center, on our campus.
+Certification exams will be taken at the MTI Testing Center, on our campus.
 Cost of exam is included in the course.

-Classroom information and announcements will be found at the class website, https://www.marionschools.net/Page/70198.
 I will be contacting parents not only with points of concern, but at moments of achievement.
 I will make this effort via phone contact, as well email.
-For this reason, it is very important that the school, have the most up to date contact information available.
+For this reason, it is very important that the school, and I, as your teacher, have the most up to date contact information available.

 Students and parents are welcome to contact me with any questions regarding assignments, assessments, or expectations.
 I can be reached at (352) 671-4765 extension 50031 or Donald.email@example.com.